Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 #### Format Components Overview

-The MDE v1.0 standard stands on the shoulders of three primary components, each finetuned to capture the entirety of microseismic data:
+The MDE v1.0 standard is based three primary components some used as is and some adapted to  microseismic data:

 **1. MiniSEED**
 Esteemed in the seismic community, miniSEED’s compact nature serves to represent both continuous data streams and individual event recordings.
 Salient features: